mohamed-hassan93/mohamed-hassan93/README.md

 A passionate community-taught full-stack software developer with a background in process engineering and digital transformation.
 Experienced in JavaScript-based programming.
 Looking to merge my interests in sport, music, and tech!</div>

-- 🔭 I’m currently working on [2022 Football Match Day Analytics Web-Application], [Pokedex], revamping my portfolio!
+- 🔭 I’m currently working on [2022 Football Match Day Analytics Web-Application], [Trying to figure out the Spotify API for my 100hours project], revamping my portfolio!

 - 🌱 I’m currently learning Rest APIs, Local Storage, and Postman to test APIs